iDayDayPlus/iDayDayPlus.github.io/notes.md

 is_contact: true
 ---

-These are important fundamental lectures I always review and helpful for my research.
+These are important fundamental lectures I always review and are helpful for my research.
+I took most courses at my master's degree at ETHZ, but there are also some courses I took from online resources.

 # Lecture Series (Reference Lectures)
 - Analog Design Lectures